A Night of Horror International Film Festival in Sydney is Australia's original genre film festival.

 1. Feature Films: Any feature-length film (45 to 150 minutes in duration).
 Documentaries are also welcome.

-6. Unproduced Feature Screenplay: For feature-length screenplays between 45 and 130 pages in length.
+6. Feature Screenplay Competition: For feature-length screenplays between 45 and 130 pages in length.

-7. Unproduced Short Film Screenplay: For short screenplays that are less than 45 pages in length.
+7. Short Screenplay Competition: For short screenplays that are less than 45 pages in length.

-Entrants whose films are chosen for screening at the festival will be notified no later than August 7th 2023.
-Entrants whose films are selected will be given one (1) complimentary ticket to the screening of their film at A Night of Horror International Film Festival 2023.
+Entrants whose films are chosen for screening at the festival will be notified no later than February 15th 2025.
+Entrants whose films are selected will be given two (2) complimentary tickets to the screening of their film at A Night of Horror International Film Festival 2025.

-If you decide to attend the festival and require accommodation while in Sydney we are able to recommend local AirB&B/hotels/motels, but are unable to cover any costs that your travel or accommodation may incur.
+If you decide to attend the festival and require accommodation we are able to recommend local AirB&B/hotels/motels, but are unable to cover any costs that your travel or accommodation may incur.

 RULES AND CONDITIONS FOR SCREENPLAY COMPETITIONS